The township Assessor is

 web site to access estimates on property taxes by local unit and

-school district, using the 2007 millage rates.
+school district, using recent millage rates.

 procedure for establishing assessed values is mandated